|

 5. Wind shears and micro bursts were much more quickly detected under all conditions.

-6. Sudden loss of visual reference just before touch down (entering ground fog or sudden squall, etc.), as well as last minute go around or missed approach, easily handled with no disorientation.
+6. Sudden loss of visual reference just before touch down (entering ground fog or sudden squall, etc.), as well as last minute go around or missed approach, easily handled

 7. Vertigo inducing visual conditions encountered on approach (such as landing light reflection in heavy snow, etc.) much more easily overcome.